Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for the tale of a legendary game, but also of the revered role that sports and our sports “heroes” play in the hearts of Oklahomans.
-This is the 85th episode of our original OKLAHOMA GOLD! radio program and podcast.
+Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert and be astounded at how little you know of lionhearted Oklahomans’ leadership on land, air, and sea in this titanic odyssey.
+These are the 97th, 98th, and 99th episodes of our original OKLAHOMA GOLD! radio program!
 Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.
-Thank you Atwoods Stores for making it possible!

 Atwoods Ranch & Home Logo